tytydraco/yessleep/out/My_Dead_Fiancee_Is_Contacting_Me_Through_Amazon.md

 I know how this sounds.
-Your dead fiancee is contacting you.... not over a oujia board or a spirit box... but Amazon?!
+Your dead fiancé is contacting you.... not over a oujia board or a spirit box... but Amazon?!
 C'mon now!

 Please, just hear me out.
 I don't know who I could turn to in my real life relationships.